 Leftover Turkey Pot Pie

-Turkey Pot Pie is a great way to use leftover turkey or chicken!
-It’s an easy recipe full of veggies that everyone loves for dinner.
+Turkey Pot Pie is a great recipe to make with leftover turkey or chicken!
+This easy pot pie recipe is full of veggies that everyone loves for dinner.

 Okay wait!!!
 It’s me, Dorothy.
 I haven’t been taken over by some freaky dinner-loving person.
 I know it’s weird to wake up and see a savory recipe here but trust me, this one is a keeper.
 It’s worth putting sugar on the back burner…for a hot minute anyway.